Around-the-Clock Heart Care

 The Chest Pain Center at Centennial Hills Hospital Medical Center in Las Vegas offers rapid, round-the-clock, evidence-based treatment of heart attack and suspected heart attack.

 In addition to the standard accreditation, Centennial Hills Hospital has received an enhanced accreditation from SCPC, making it a "Chest Pain Center with Primary PCI."
-Hospitals awarded this designation have primary percutaneous coronary intervention (PCI) available 24 hours a day, 7 days a week.
+Hospitals awarded this designation have primary percutaneous coronary intervention (PCI) available 24 hours a day, seven days a week.
 PCI is commonly known as angioplasty, a procedure used to treat the narrowed coronary arteries found heart in disease.
 To receive the enhanced accreditation, a hospital must have a call team of cardiac catheterization laboratory staff and an interventional cardiologist who arrive at the cardiac catheterization lab within a short, pre-determined window of time, day or night.
 Accredited facilities also must have documented processes designed to maximize treatment time and improve outcomes.

 Cardiac Catheterization (Cath) Lab